Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Introduction

+The first class of approaches relies exclusively on direct times-of-flight data between emitters and receivers, effectively ignoring scattered waves \cite{Li3, Op}.
+The second class incorporates the full time-series data, including scattered waves, to provide a more comprehensive representation of the medium \cite{Sandhu, Wiskin2, Goncharsky3, Bernard, Ali}.
+The third class strikes a balance by leveraging direct arrivals and primarily scattered waves, offering improved accuracy compared to the first class while maintaining a reduced computational burden relative to the second class \cite{Devaney2, Devaney3, Beydoun, Borup, Mast0, Simonetti, Muller, Martiartu, Fan, Fauk, Guo}.

+This study adopts a hybrid approach that leverages the strengths of both the first and third classes of methods: direct time-of-flight data are used to generate an initial estimate, while predominantly scattered waves, deaberrated using a ray-based approximation to the Green’s function, are iteratively incorporated to refine the solution to the main inverse problem.
+We solve this problem using an iterative linearization of the objective function, with linearizations performed in the frequency domain, progressing from low to high frequencies.
+The forward problem is modeled using a ray-approximation to heterogeneous Green’s functions.
+Ray theory, based on a high-frequency approximation, strikes a balance between accuracy and computational efficiency for broadband data \cite{Thierry}.
+While ray theory has limitations in seismic imaging, such as caustics and multivaluedness of minimal acoustic length \cite{Cerveny2001}, these challenges are less critical for imaging soft tissues, like the breast, where the refractive index typically ranges from $0.9$ to $1.1$.

+The main challenges in extending high-resolution quantitative ultrasound to 3D imaging via full-wave inversion are computational cost and transducer directivity, both of which can be managed more easily with ray-based methods \cite{Javaherian2}.
+Previous work demonstrated numerically that ray-based methods for QUT can reconstruct high-resolution sound speed maps with significantly lower computational cost compared to full-wave inversion methods that solve the wave equation in its entirety \cite{Goncharsky3, Ali}.

-The common approaches accounting for diffraction or singly scattered waves use the Green's function in the homogeneous medium, and include the acoustic heterogeneity only in the scattering potential \cite{Devaney2,Devaney3,Beydoun,Borup,Mast,Simonetti,Muller,Fauk}, but it was shown that combining ray theory with Born inversion can significantly improve the accuracy via including the sound speed heterogeneity, refraction and acoustic absorption and dispersion in the Green's functions predicting the incident and scattered waves \cite{Javaherian2}.
-In \cite{Huth}, a one-step inversion approach which combines diffraction tomography with ray tracing was proposed.
-Using this approach, phase aberration of the Green's function because of heterogeneities was accounted for by performing ray tracing on a low-resolution image reconstructed using a time-of-flight-based approach.
+Common methods accounting for diffraction or singly scattered waves typically rely on the Green's function in homogeneous media, incorporating acoustic heterogeneity only within the scattering potential \cite{Devaney2, Devaney3, Beydoun, Borup, Mast0, Simonetti, Muller, Fan, Fauk, Guo}.
+However, it has been shown that combining ray theory with Born inversion can significantly improve accuracy by incorporating sound speed heterogeneity, refraction, and acoustic absorption and dispersion into the Green's functions that predict incident and scattered waves \cite{Javaherian2}.
+A one-step inversion method combining diffraction tomography with ray tracing was proposed in \cite{Huth}, which compensates for phase aberrations in the Green’s function due to heterogeneities by performing ray tracing on a low-resolution image, initially reconstructed using a time-of-flight-based method, and solving the inverse problem in a single step.